Build A Custom Office Desk: 4 Steps (with Detailed Guidelines)

 Assemble the Parts

 You can either use a drill or a screwdriver to assemble your parts, but drills are way more efficient.
 First, attach the legs.
-If you have plans to put in some cable management trays in your built-in office desk, now is the time to do it.
+If you have plans to put in some cable management trays in your custom-built desk, now is the time to do it.
 There's lots of space left under the table once you fix the legs to the desk surface, so place these storage spaces in the space you have left.
 Buy some drawer sliders to make your drawers slide in and out easily.
 If you are using a filing cabinet, just slide it underneath the desk

 4. Reviewing your Custom Office Desk after Building